davidstl/warstone/README.md

 To play the game now, follow this link: http://ec2-18-219-26-183.us-east-2.compute.amazonaws.com:3000/

-## How to run your own instance ##
+## How to run your instance ##
-You might want to modify this example for your own need.
-For debugging purpose and to familiarize you with the system, it can be agood idea to try to run your own War Stone.
+You might want to modify this example, for your individual needs and debugging purposes.

+To further familiarize yourself with the system, it is a good idea to try to run your own War Stone project.

 ### Portal setup ###
 We first need to create the application in the brainCloud portal, then upload configuration that defines the settings and rules of the game.
-1. Create a new app, call it `War Stone` or whatever else you want.
+1. Create a new app, call it `War Stone` or your chosen project name.

 2. In the **Design / Core App Info / Admin Tools** section of the portal, then **Import Configuration Data** from `portal-configs/configuration-data.bcconfig`.
 3. In the **Design / Cloud Code / Web Services** section of the portal, edit the **Base URL** of the **RSM** service.
 By default, it points to the example RSM instance.